 - Guidance to the administration/board in supporting the teachers

-Many of the consultants are AMI trainers and others have practical experience in the classroom along with successfully completing the AMI Consultant Training Program.
-The program these individuals undergo is designed to verify that AMI consultants possess a thorough knowledge of theory, practical experience with children, and an ability to communicate this theory and practice to others in a manner consistent with Montessori principles.
+Many of the consultants are AMI Trainers and others have practical experience in the classroom along with successfully completing the New Consultant Orientation Program.
+The program these individuals undergo is designed to verify that AMI Consultants possess a thorough knowledge of theory, practical experience with children, and an ability to communicate this theory and practice to others in a manner consistent with Montessori principles.
 Your assigned consultant’s profile will be forwarded when the visit is confirmed.

 - A consultation is required in the first year and at least every three years.

-- In some instances a revisit is recommended to provide additional support for schools and teachers.
+- In some instances, a revisit is required to provide additional support for schools and teachers.
 A revisit is discussed in advance with the administrator and noted in the written reports.

-- New schools and those reapplying after a lapse in recognition must have a consultation prior to the finalization of the recognition process.
+- New programs and those reapplying after a lapse in recognition must have a consultation prior to the finalization of the recognition process.

 - AMI/USA makes the final decision on the consultant assignments.
-Schools may indicate special needs, if any, but given that consultations are tied closely to school recognition, to avoid a perceived conflict of interest, it is not appropriate for schools to select their consultant.
+Schools may indicate special needs, if any, but given that consultations are tied closely to AMI Recognition, to avoid a perceived conflict of interest, it is not appropriate for schools to select their consultant.

-- A consultation is scheduled to include no more than two classes per day or one all-day class.
+- A consultation is scheduled to include no more than two classes per day or one all-day class with two trained teachers.

 - The same consultant will not be scheduled to visit a school more than two consecutive visits.